arice-student/LabPal/_studentFiles/ProjectPlan.md

 - [x] Create project repository on GitHub
 - [x] Create project structure in intellij and push
 - [x] List technologies, versions and how they will be used
-- [ ] Write project plan
+- [x] Write project plan
-- [ ] Document application flow in text and pictures - I'll use wireframes that have clickable links for the screen design.
-Use Balsamiq?
+- [x] Document application flow in text and pictures - Used Balsamiq.
+See images in _studentFiles/DesignDocuments/wireframes

 ### Indivdual Project, CheckPoint 1 (Week 4)